 - name and address of purchaser;

-- purchaser's Wholesale, Retail Vendor Registration or Agrichemical Warehouse Standards Association (AWSA) Certificate number (if applicable);
+- purchaser's Wholesale, Retail Vendor Registration or Agrichemical Warehouse Standards Association (AWSA) Certificate number (if applicable) and expiry date.

-- Pesticide Dispenser or applicator certificate holder's name and certificate number (ensuring the certificate has not expired);
+- Pesticide Dispenser or applicator certificate holder's name, certificate number and expiry date

-- product name and quantity of pesticide(s) sold; and
+- product name (including the Pest Control Products Registration number) and quantity of pesticide(s) sold

 - date of shipment.